Saturday, March 2, 2019

 Street railway service in the thriving Kennebec Valley city of Waterville, Maine had its inception on February 24, 1887, when the Waterville and Fairfield Railroad Company was incorporated under Chapter 47 of the Private and Special Laws of Maine and was authorized to build a horse railroad from Waterville to the nearby town of Fairfield, a distance of slightly more than three and one-quarter miles away.

 At the time, Fairfield was the base of extensive lumbering operations in the Somerset County area while Waterville, the seat of Colby College, was a busy manufacturing center.
-In view of the heavy travel between the two communities, there was every indication that a horsecar line would be both successful and profitable.
+With the heavy travel between the two communities, there was every indication that a horsecar line would be both successful and profitable.

 Promotors of the enterprise included Amos F. Gerald, Stephen A. Nye of Fairfield, E. F. Webb, Stephen I. Abbott, and E. L. Jones, all of Waterville.
 The formal organization of the company, capitalization at $20,000, came on November 21, 1887, and construction began the following spring.